 - defines the contents of the report and a period for reporting review results

-Formalizing these aspects helps you continuously review access permissions and maintain standards.ards.
+Formalizing these aspects enables you to continuously review access permissions and maintain high standards of access control.

 3. Implement role-based access control

-For example, you can send out lists of access rights to users and their managers and ask them to point out what resources they no longer need to access.
-Since managers know the responsibilities of their subordinates better than anyone else, their involvement can significantly accelerate your user access review control process.
+For example, send lists of access rights to managers and ask them to identify resources they no longer need to access.
+Since managers are more familiar with the responsibilities of their subordinates than anyone else, their involvement can make user access reviews more accurate.

 5. Document each step of the process

-Documenting the review implementation process is crucial.
-Consider keeping detailed records of challenges and results of each step of the review in an access review workbook or any other documentation asset.
+Documenting the review process is crucial.
+Keep detailed records of challenges and results for each step of the review in an access review workbook or other forms of documentation.

-Such formalization gives all members involved a better understanding of the user access review procedure.
-Besides, it can help you demonstrate compliance with laws and regulations as well as find bottlenecks and flaws in the review procedure.
+This formalization provides all parties involved with a clearer understanding of the user access review process.
+Additionally, it can help you demonstrate compliance with laws and regulations, as well as identify bottlenecks and flaws in the review process.

 6. Educate your personnel on the importance of access reviews